Air Barrier Details and Materials: Avoiding Failures, and Considerations for Designers & Specifiers

 Quality control during construction

-The importance of the air barrier is more widely understood, but disconnect between design and installation is not always given the attention it deserves by project teams.
+The importance of the continuous air barrier is more widely understood, but disconnect between air barrier installation and design is not always given the attention it deserves by project teams.
 Insufficient drawing details at transitions and intersections can result in breaks in the air barrier and increased air leakage across the building enclosure plane at the point of installation.

-The lab test for a mock up is CAN/ULC 742 or ASTM 2357 (both acceptable under NBC, but the CAN/ULC test also involves temperature differentials, so it is often preferred by Canadian designers).
-But determining if those standards are met should be determined prior to the mock up.
+The lab test for a mock-up is CAN/ULC 742 or ASTM 2357 (both acceptable under NBC, but the CAN/ULC test also involves temperature differentials, so it is often preferred by Canadian designers).
+But determining if those standards are met should be decided prior to the mock-up.

 As part of the air barrier installation, the contractor or third-party inspector should conduct an air barrier quality control program that includes:

-● inspecting all materials to ensure conformity to contract requirements and confirm all materials are not damaged or stored improperly
+- Inspecting all air barrier materials to ensure conformity to contract requirements and confirm all materials are not damaged or stored improperly

-● checking all surface preparation prior to air barrier application
+- Checking all surface preparation prior to air barrier installation

 Additionally, the architect on record or third-party inspector should conduct field evaluations during the air barrier installation and afterward.
 These inspections should include a visual check to confirm it is continuous and an adequate bond is achieved to each substrate specified for the project.